Thermally induced spin-transfer torques in superconductor/ferromagnet bilayers: Supplemental Material

 If we neglect the dependence of $\bm h$ on time, then it follows from Eq.~(\ref{distribution}) that the distribution function $\hat x^K$ for a given ballistic trajectory is determined by the equilibrium distribution function of the left (right) reservoir for $v_{F,x} >0$ ($v_{F,x} <0$) and takes the form

 where the subscript $+(-)$ corresponds to the trajectories $v_{F,x}>0$ ($v_{F,x}<0$).
 On the contrary,

-The terms $\propto \dot {\bm h}$ in Eq.~(\ref{distribution}) can be neglected under the condition $(h/\Delta)(1/t_d \Delta) \ll 1$, where $t_d$ is the characteristic time of the induced magnetization dynamics.
-For realistic parameters $t_d \sim 10^{-9}-10^{-8}c$.
-Therefore, at $\Delta \sim 1K$ and $h/\Delta \lesssim 1$ this condition is fulfilled to a good accuracy.
+The terms $\propto \dot {\bm h}$ in Eq.~(\ref{distribution}) can be neglected under the conditions $(h/\Delta)v_{st}/l_{DW}\Delta \ll 1$ and $(h/\Delta)(1/t_d \Delta) \ll 1$, where $t_d$ is the characteristic time of the induced magnetization dynamics, $v_{st}$ is the characteristic DW velocity and $l_{DW}$ is the DW width.
+For realistic parameters $t_d \sim 10^{-9}-10^{-8}c$, $v_{st} \sim 100 m/s$ according to our estimates.
+Therefore, at $\Delta \sim 1K$ and $h/\Delta \lesssim 1$ these conditions are fulfilled to a good accuracy for any experimentally reasonable DW width $l_{DW} \sim 10nm - 1\mu m$.
 Physically, these terms account for the electromotive force, which arises in the system due to the magnetization dynamics and has been studied in different contexts before \cite{Stern1992,Stone1996,Volovik1987,Berger1986,Barnes2007,Duine2008,Saslow2007,Tserkovnyak2009,Zhang2009,Yang2009,Yang2010,Rabinovich2019,Rabinovich2019_2}, but here its back influence on the magnetization dynamics can be safely neglected.

+The quantity of the main interest for us is the spin current flowing in the superconductor.
+It exerts a torque on the ferromagnet magnetization.
+The spin current of spin projection $\bm J$ in direction $j$ can be calculated as follows:

+where $\check g^K(\epsilon,\bm v_F)$ represents the Keldysh part of the quasiclassical Green's function. $N_F$ is the normal density of states at the Fermi level.